0x0ff3ns1v3/extension-wordlists/README.md

 # extension-wordlists
-Wordlist for common extensions found
+Wordlist for common extensions found.
 Feel free to suggest more